 The weekend (not the singer) is everyone’s favourite days of the week.
 I am yet to meet anyone who doesn’t like weekends.

-As soon as it is Friday morning, almost everyone gets excited about the weekend, starting with the “thank God it’s Friday” hashtag, like that didn’t just happen some 7 days back.
+So, as soon as it is Friday morning, almost everyone gets excited about the weekend right, starting with the “thank God it’s Friday” hashtag, like that didn’t just happen some 7 days back.

 Usually, most people would begin to look for ways to unwind and relax, some would prefer to hang out with friends, while others would rather go to the club or to the movies.